pretlowjc/Intro-to-D2-Character-UI/README.md

 This explains what is located at the top of the character UI besides the navigation bar, which I believe is somewhat self-explanatory.

-**Element System**
+# Element System

-4. Before explaining the subclasses, let's clarify the element system.
+Before explaining the subclasses, let's clarify the element system.
 There are three elements.
 Arc (orange), Solar (blue), and Void (purple).
 Each is depicted below from the subclass selection portion of the character's UI.

 ![Character UI Element Explanation](https://user-images.githubusercontent.com/72057076/97231248-99af8800-17b1-11eb-8a8e-e311918e238d.png)

 During gameplay in a PvE (player vs. environment) environment, you can match the elements to the enemies' shields if they have one.
 You will do more damage, breaking the enemies' shield sooner versus using the wrong element or none at all.
 In higher tier gameplay, this becomes a bit more important due to some modifiers within the game.
 This will be discussed in another guide at a later point.

-**Subclasses**
+# Subclasses

 ![Character UI Subclass](https://user-images.githubusercontent.com/72057076/97235647-b18b0a00-17b9-11eb-9e42-0ca6f1eaa9cc.png)

-5. For each class, you have three subclasses, three different paths with their unique abilities.
+For each class, you have three subclasses, three different paths with their unique abilities.
 This means you have the Titan, Warlock, and Hunter, which each have Arc, Solar, and Void subclasses, and each of those has three different paths.
 This alone can be not very clear, so I will make another guide for this and explain what each does and what to pick, and why.

 To continue, each of these specific subclasses and paths has their names when you go to select a subclass to play.
 Hover over one of the subclasses and select it.
 Then you can change what path, abilities, grenade, and the jump.

 ![Character UI Subclass Detailed](https://user-images.githubusercontent.com/72057076/97236639-e304d500-17bb-11eb-9794-564a1fb6e643.png)

-**Class Abilities**
+# Class Abilities

 ![Character UI Subclass Abilities](https://user-images.githubusercontent.com/72057076/97236630-dbddc700-17bb-11eb-90cf-dbb0dbed4d8e.png)

-6. Each class has its unique abilities as well.
+Each class has its unique abilities as well.
 You have two options to choose from when selecting an ability, and each has a brief description explaining what each does.
 The Titan uses a barricade to shield them from incoming damage.
 The Hunter has a dodge that either reload your weapon or recharges your melee ability.
 The Warlock has a rift that either heals you as you stand in it or increases weapon damage.

-**Grenades**
+# Grenades

 ![Character UI Subclass Grenades](https://user-images.githubusercontent.com/72057076/97236675-fd3eb300-17bb-11eb-81e8-74b4c4ae81aa.png)

-7. For each class, you have three grenades to choose from, and each does its own unique thing.
+For each class, you have three grenades to choose from, and each does its own unique thing.
 Just mess around and see which you like or prefer.
 However, some are better than others or are simply more viable and easier to use.

-**Movement Modes / Jump**
+# Movement Modes

 ![Character UI Subclass Jump](https://user-images.githubusercontent.com/72057076/97236685-062f8480-17bc-11eb-917a-19ae367f647b.png)

-8. Again, for each class, you have three of these to choose from, and each is a bit different.
+Again, for each class, you have three of these to choose from, and each is a bit different.
 Either giving you better movement in the air, better control, or more lift.
 This is a personal preference, but you will find that there are situational advantages to each as you play.

-**Super Abilities**
+# Super Abilities

 ![Character UI Subclass Trees](https://user-images.githubusercontent.com/72057076/97236701-0b8ccf00-17bc-11eb-89dd-bc500225f9c6.png)

-9. During gameplay, you can use an ultimate/super ability, which allows the player to use offensive, defensive, or support powers.
+During gameplay, you can use an ultimate/super ability, which allows the player to use offensive, defensive, or support powers.
 You can find videos explaining which are best in what situations, but I will go over this in a later guide.

-**Weapon System**
+# Weapon System

-10. So now, we're going to dive into the weapon system.
+So now, we're going to dive into the weapon system.
 I am for now going to keep it simple.
 But you have the following main weapon types.

 *NOTE: Some exotics will fit into some categories they normally wouldn't.
 An example would be Eriana's Vow.
 This weapon is a Hand Cannon, but it uses green/special ammo.
 There are others like this as well for the Heavy category.*